Open ag tech

 Open Source

-Open source software is software whose source code is freely available for anyone to view, use, modify, and distribute.
-It is developed collaboratively by a community of contributors, fostering transparency, innovation, and shared progress.
+Software whose code is freely available to use, improve, and share.
+It encourages transparency, innovation, and collective progress.

 Open Standards